 - 4.1.8.1.
-The sequence of flights for Programmes Q and 4 ("U" only) of Championships and International Competitions will be determined by lot to be arranged by the Contest Director or his Assistant, in the presence of a representative of the International Jury.
-Each competitor will draw his or her own lot.
+The sequence of flights for all Programmes will be determined by drawing of lot to be arranged by the Contest Director or his Assistant, in the presence of a representative of the International Jury.
+For Programme 1, each competitor will draw his or her own lot.
 In the event a competitor is not present to draw his or her own lot, a member of that competitor's team may do so.
-For Programmes 1, 2 and 3, the drawing of lots within each group may be made by a CIVA-approved randomising programme, under supervision of the International Jury. - 4.1.8.2.
-In Programmes 1, 2, and 3, the competitors will be divided into three equal groups.
-If the number of competitors is not a complete multiple of three, the highest ranking group will be enlarged to include the excess pilots.
-The groups will be based on provisional accumulated overall results after the previous programmes.
-The results of Programme Q will only be used with respect to Programme 1. - 4.1.8.3.
-The order of flight in each group will be determined by drawing of lots as described in paragraph 4.1.8.1.
-The flight order of the groups will normally be the reverse of their rank: the flights start with the group of the lowest scores.
-Notwithstanding this rule, if there is a shortage of time to complete Programme 2 or 3, the flying order may be changed so that the lowest-ranking group flies last.
-In the event that time is too short to finish the full competition, either Programme 2 or 3 may be declared complete by the International Jury if it is flown by all pilots of the 2 higher-ranking groups.
-If only the top two 2 groups fly Programme 2, the results of Programme Q shall be retained in the overall results.

-4.1.8.4.
+For all subsequent Programmes, the drawing of lots may be made either manually as for Programme 1, or by a CIVA-approved randomising programme in real time and in front of attendees during the respective briefings, under supervision of the International Jury. - 4.1.8.2.
+H/C pilots will be considered separately in the drawing of lots.
+They will be grouped and flown first in each flight programme (pending provision of rule 4.1.8.3). - 4.1.8.3.
 The sequence of flights may be altered by the International Jury if special circumstances require, e.g. when two closely-drawn pilots are to fly the same aircraft.
 In such a case, there must be a minimum of two flights or 15 minutes between engine shut-off and the next start-up on the same aeroplane.
 If this time period causes a gap in the continuity of flying, the Starter shall inform the Chief Judge accordingly.
-When re-ordering flights, the Jury must ensure that competitors remain within the same grouping when a random draw has taken place.